aysekelleci/cs319-project/README.md

 - Board members as a 3rd type of user?
 - Automatic pre-approval form/learning agreement/course transfer form generation
 - Keyword detection in messaging
+- Information about the programs will be gathered in one place for easy access
+- The course transfer document needs to be physically signed by the Dean, this process might be done digitally with encryption to ensure authenticity